 What affects my RR?

 Wins, losses, and round differential (how much you win by) impact whether your RR goes up or down at the end of a match, and by how much.
-While Iron through Diamond players can also receive performance bonuses, Immortal and Radiant players’ RR is completely reliant on the outcome of the match.
+While Iron through Ascendant players can also receive performance bonuses, Immortal and Radiant players’ RR is completely reliant on the outcome of the match.

 Going AFK or queue dodging in Competitive games for a prolonged period of time will affect your RR... for the worse.
 Don’t risk the RR penalty, and make sure to stay in-game once you’re in the queue.